MaryfrancesU/Mini-Mobile-Apps/README.md

-This repository contains...
+# Mini Mobile Apps
+To learn and practice mobile app programming, I sometimes create these mini apps!

-Click on the different branches to see the different projects!
+Switch branches to see the different projects!